bartificer/programming-by-stealth/docs/pbs29.md

 ## Final Thoughts

 We’ll start the next instalment with more JavaScript prototype revision.
-First, with a look at my sample solution to the challenge set in this instalment, and then we’ll move on to add another important additional feature to all three of our prototypes – the ability to do comparisons.
+First, we'll take a look at my sample solution to the challenge set in this instalment.
+Then we’ll move on to add another important additional feature to all three of our prototypes – the ability to do comparisons.

 We’ll then move on to learn about a W3C standard that is very important for HTML forms, especially forms that make use of glyph icons – ARIA (Accessible Rich Internet Applications).